alexk99/the_router/bras/subsriber_management_eng.md

 ### Authorization response

 A response may include the attributes described bellow.
-Depending on which attributes are in the response different actions can be taken as a result of response processing.
+Depending on which attributes are in the response different actions will be taken as the result of response processing.

- * THE_ROUTER_VSA_IP_UNNUMBERED_VIF - this attribute presense in the authorization response indicates that dynamic VIF should use ip unnumbered addressing scheme and configuration.
-TheRouter assigns an IP address to the dynamic VIF and creates an ip route to subscribers ip addres when this attribes is in the response.
+ * THE_ROUTER_VSA_IP_UNNUMBERED_VIF - this attribute indicates
+  that dynamic VIF should be configured according with the ip unnumbered addressing scheme:
+  TheRouter will assign an IP address to the dynamic VIF and create an ip route to subscribers ip address by executing the following commands:
-  In other words TheRouter executes the following commands:

 	ip addr add <GW_IP>/32 dev <dynamic_vif>
 	ip route add <SUB_IP>/32 dev <dynamic_vif> src <GW_IP>

 Where:
  * GW_IP - TheRouter's ip address, the same for all subsribers that belongs the same IP network
  * SUB_IP - subsriber ip address

 Values of GW_IP,SUB_IP fields are defined by radius attributes:
- * THE_ROUTER_VSA_IPV4 attibute defines value SUB_IP.
+ * THE_ROUTER_VSA_IPV4 or Framed-IP-Address attibutes define the SUB_IP value.
  The value of the attribute must be unsigned integer.
- * THE_ROUTER_VSA_IPV4_MASK attribute defines masl value for SUB_IP.
-The value of the attribute must be unsigned interger in the range 1 - 30.
+ * THE_ROUTER_VSA_IPV4_MASK or Framed-IP-Netmask attributes define the network mask for SUB_IP.
+ The value of the attribute must be unsigned interger within the range 1 - 30.
- * THE_ROUTER_VSA_IPV4_GW attibute defines values GW_IP.
+ * THE_ROUTER_VSA_IPV4_GW attibute defines the GW_IP value.
  The value of the attribute must be unsigned integer.

 THE_ROUTER_VSA_IPV4_GW attribute is not mandatory.
-When it is not included the first ip address in network is used as GW_IP value.
+If it is not included the first ip address in network is used as the GW_IP value.

+If THE_ROUTER_VSA_IP_UNNUMBERED_VIF is not included in the authorization response then the following commands will be executed to configure a dynamic vif:

+	ip addr add <IP>/<MASK> dev <dynamic_vif>
+	ip route add <NET>/<MASK> dev <dynamic_vif> src <IP>

+Where: IP value is defined by the THE_ROUTER_VSA_IPV4 or Framed-ip-address attribute, MASK is defined by THE_ROUTER_VSA_IPV4_MASK or Framed-IP-Netmask attributes and NET value is calculated by masking host bits of the IP value.

  * THE_ROUTER_VSA_INGRESS_CIR, THE_ROUTER_VSA_EGRESS_CIR -
 this attributes define ingress and eggress speed values for traffic shaping mechanism.
-The value of the attribute is a speed limit in Mbits per second.
+The value of the attribute is a speed limit in kbit/s.

  * THE_ROUTER_VSA_PBR attribues controls PBR routing mechanism for a subscriber.
 Detailed description of PBR routing mechanism is in the next paragraph.

-# Unauthorised subscribers traffic control
+# Unauthorised subscribers traffic

 Unauthorised subscribers traffic can be routed to a separate path.
 To do so TheRouter uses Policy Based Routing (PBR).
 PBR rules define